Skip to main content

 Second Degree Students

-Second degree students will not receive a credit evaluation and should consult with the Dean’s Office of their College (see letter of admission) to determine which courses are needed to complete the second undergraduate degree.
+Second degree students will not receive a complete credit evaluation and should consult with the Dean’s Office of their College (see letter of admission) to determine which courses are needed to complete the second undergraduate degree.